ethereum-optimism/optimistic-specs/specs/guaranteed-gas-market.md

 If there is the case that the basefee spiked, this mechanism is needed to enable a more accurate decay.
 It uses exponentiation to run in constant (relative to the number of missed blocks) gas.

-With the current values, if `n` is greater than 2^32, the exponention will overflow.
+With the current elasticty and change denominator values, if `n` is greater than 2^32, the exponention will overflow.

 ## Rationale for burning L1 Gas